sfc-gh-boconnor/government_hackathon/README.md

 ### 4.0 Create your own Private Listing based on **YOUR** data

-Hopefully, you should now have some data to share with other users in snowflake.
+Hopefully, you will have access to your own data which you anticipate to share with other users in Snowflake.
 Now is the time to have a go at doing this today

-Uploading from the UI
+#### Uploading from the UI

 - go to the home page and click on **Upload local files**